lucacicchese/DLA_LABS/LAB03/README.md

 This baseline provided a solid starting point for comparison, showing that the pre-trained CLIP model was already performing reasonably well (as expected) on the TinyImageNet dataset.

-After fine-tuning the model using LoRA, which involved training just 491,520 parameters out of a total of 150,112,257 parameters.
-That means that by training approximately 0.33% of the parameters the model's performance showed considerable improvement:
+After fine-tuning the model using LoRA, only 491,520 parameters were trained out of a total of 150,112,257, approximately 0.33% of the entire model.
+Despite this small fraction, the model's performance showed considerable improvement:

 - Accuracy: 0.7667
 - Precision: 0.7747